jdoleary/Spellmasons/docs/TasksCurrent.md

     - bug: player 2 doesn't get cinematic
     - bolt radius is too big, it hits you too
     - "waiting" book comes out too early
+    - use jprompt for "Tutorial has been reset"
     - Ensure late game units explain gifs show in final build

 ## 2023.01.11